 By Annabelle Thorpe, Editor of 101 Short Breaks

-In the end, it has to be faced.
-The big Three Oh is looming and there’s nothing to be done other than wave good-bye to your twenties and face up to the onset of middle age.
-A 30th birthday might be the excuse for the biggest party in living memory, a romantic weekend a deux, or an adrenalin-fuelled weekend that’s so frantic it actually makes your forget you’re in mourning for your lost youth.
+A 30th birthday might be the excuse for the biggest party in living memory, a romantic break for two, or an adrenalin-fuelled weekend that’s so frantic it actually makes your forget you’re in mourning for your lost youth.

-Whether you want to celebrate, commiserate or disappear off and hide until the fuss has blown over, here are the best ways to make it a birthday to remember – for all the right reasons.
+Here are the best ways to make it a 30th birthday to remember – for all the right reasons.

 Host a house party

 If you’re prepared to splurge, check out some of the spectacular party houses on offer from The Big Domain and Oliver’s Travels; some come with a butler to tend to your every need, while others have indoor swimming pools and cinema rooms.
-If you’re after something more quirky, how about a lighthouse?
+If you’re after something more quirky, how about renting a lighthouse cottage?
 Dramatic locations and spectacular views will make it a celebration not easily forgotten.

 For a more mellow break, take your pick of cottages in Norfolk or Suffolk, where thick heads from evening celebrations can be soothed with quiet walks through tranquil countryside or along wide, unspoilt beaches.
-Or head to the West Country: we recommend Classic Cottages, Helpful Holidays and Rural Retreats.
+Or head to the West Country: I recommend Classic Cottages and Rural Retreats.

-Scotland offers some great properties for self-catering weekends – with plenty of whisky to get the party going.
-Or for something a touch more exotic, rent a riad in Marrakech – many smaller properties in the medieval medina are available for exclusive use, and a cook can usually be arranged.
+Scotland offers some great properties for self-catering weekends – rent one of these holiday cottages with plenty of whisky to get the party started.
+For something a touch more exotic, you could rent a riad in Marrakech – many smaller properties in the medina are available for exclusive use, and a cook can usually be arranged.

 Book your budget flight far enough ahead and it will cost you – and those you’re celebrating with – no more to reach a European city by plane, than a British one by train or car.
 If you’re after a serious, no-holds-barred party, look no further than Berlin; the Eastern half of the city has shrugged off its communist past and is now home to some of the most bohemian nightlife in Europe – definitely not for the fainthearted.